Welcome to the XTgrid Sandbox!

 XTgrid was designed to carry out fully automated data analyses.
 This feature inspired us to build a web-service, which allows for the operation of the procedure online in the framework of Astroserver.
 The user needs only to upload their observed spectrum, set a few data parameters, like resolution and signal-to-noise, and the calculations are performed on our servers in due time.

 Our main aim is to help astronomers interpret observed stellar spectra using classical state-of-the-art non-LTE atmosphere models.
 Beyond this goal the sandbox tool, as a flexible framework to compare real world data to the simulations helps collaborations between observers and theorists.

 The sandbox is a limited version of the XTgrid spectral analysis procedure, optimized to deliver results faster while keeping the model sophistication at the highest feasible level.
-Some key features of the procedure will allow you to explore:
+Some key features of the sandbox will allow you to:

-- Spectral analysis of observed spectra of early type stars.
+- Analyze the spectra of early type stars.
 Blue giants, hot subdwarfs and white dwarfs.

-- Multi-wavelength (EUV - optical - IR) spectroscopic fits for hot stars.
+- Carry out multi-wavelength (X-ray - Ultraviolet - Optical - Infrared) spectroscopic fits for hot stars.

-- Spectral decomposition of hot star binaries, or hot stars with cool companions.
+- Perform spectral decomposition of hot star binaries, or hot stars with cool companions.
 SB2 composite spectra.